michaelsmueller/light-cycles/README.md

 # Light Cycles

 Inspired by __Tron__.
-The purpose of this game is to "__derez__" (destroy) the enemy "__Light Cycle__" (player 2 or computer).
+The purpose of this game is to "__derez__" (destroy) the enemy "__Light Cycle__."
 Light Cycles move in straight lines and leave behind solid "__jetwalls__" in their wake.
 Crashing into any jetwall will cause a player to derez.

 The game screen is a two-dimensional board, the "__Game Grid__," that the players race around.
 The player is represented by a Light Cycle.
-The player can use one of four keys to change the direction (up, down, right, left) of the Light Cycle.
+Each player can use one of four keys to change the direction (up, down, left, right) of their Light Cycle.

-The game is over when either player crashes into a jetwall.
+The game is over when either player crashes into a jetwall, including their own.

 Extras:
 * Players can use __fusion__ power to accelerate their racer.
 Each player has a limited quantity of fusion fuel (deuterium or tritium).
 Fuel appears sporadically on the screen which can be collected to refill the fusion tank.